 Conclusion

-The tips we gave you are not difficult to implement in your existing training program and will help you a lot in achieving your goals.
+The tips we gave you are not difficult to implement in your existing training program and will help you achieve your goals.
 In the end, it is all up to you and the determination you have to better yourself.